 WHEN I WAS A KID growing up in Northeastern Pennsylvania, we reused paper bags from grocery stores as schoolbook jackets.
-My brother and Donnie and me would spend Saturday mornings scouring the neighborhoods looking for discarded soda bottles, which we turned in for cash at Max’s grocery store.
+My brother Charles and Donnie and me would spend Saturday mornings scouring the neighborhoods looking for discarded soda bottles, which we turned in for cash at Max’s grocery store.

 Which we’d promptly spend on Tasty Cakes (ten cents per pack with 2-3 cakes per pack) and 16-ounce bottles of RC Cola (thirteen cents a bottle) and Max would let us read magazines while we consumed our purchases.